-Despite the fact that the crisis in Ukraine does not relate to the 2021 financial year, we would like to assure you that all measures are being taken by Banque Degroof Petercam Luxembourg to meet all the government and regulatory requirements.
+With regard to the crisis in Ukraine, we would like to assure you that all measures are being taken by Degroof Petercam Luxembourg to meet all the government and regulatory requirements.

-On behalf of the Board of Directors and the Executive Committee of the Bank, we would like to thank all the employees who have worked so hard to ensure that our clients continue to receive high quality services despite the difficulties caused by the external environment.
-Thanks to good operational preparation and the support of the IT team, our employees were able to continue working remotely in compliance with all health safety measures.
-During this period of intense pressure, they have shown tremendous resilience and we are very proud of the way in which the teams have demonstrated their professional capabilities in the face of the exceptional consequences of the pandemic.
+On behalf of the Board of Directors and the Executive Committee of the Bank, we would like to thank all the employees who have worked so hard to ensure that our clients continue to receive high quality services despite the difficulties caused by the crises in the past 2022 financial year.
 We would also like to thank the members of our Board of Directors and the shareholders for their ongoing support in developing our business from Luxembourg.